winglang/wing/docs/01-start-here/04-run-locally.md

 ---
-title: Testing using the Wing Console
+title: Run Locally
-id: console
+id: local
-keywords: [Wing testing, Wing Console installation, Wing Console usage, Wing Console setup]
+keywords: [Wing Local, Wing testing, Wing Console installation, Wing Console usage, Wing Console setup]
 ---

 The Wing Console is a graphical user interface that can be used to interact with